 4.2 Clinical outcomes

 Considering the obstetric outcomes of the women in this study, over half of the women had a vaginal delivery (49% spontaneous; 8% instrumental), similar to that of the general population pregnancy delivery statistics (52% spontaneous, 12% instrumental) [52].
-In line with previous research, the percentage of women who had (elective 19% / emergency 26%) caesarean was higher than the general population statistics (elective 12.6%; emergency 16.4%, [53] (Digital, 2021 #629) born.
+In line with previous research, the percentage of women who had (elective 19% / emergency 26%) caesarean was higher than the general population statistics (elective 12.6%; emergency 16.4%, [53].
 The recorded Apgar score 5 minutes after birth was below normal for 4% of babies, compared to 1.4% of the general population.

 Preeclampsia affects 3–5% of pregnancies in the general population, though in this study, preeclampsia occurred in 12% of the sample.
 Preeclampsia is of interest to fetal outcomes of birth weight.
 In this sample, birth weight (low birth weight at 7%) and admissions to special care baby units were in line with all pregnancy population data [52]